 The forest provides a great venue for many activities.
 The cycling facilities provide something for every one, from family cyclists to experienced off road riders.

 The way marked walking trails meander through some of the oldest parts of the forest.
-There are also many other tracks and trails to be explored including the Gruffalo's Child trail.

 From fungi walks to willow basket making there is loads to join in with this year in Sherwood Pines.If you are thinking about holding any kind of organised group event on Forestry Commission Land you need to contact us so we can ensure you have a safe and successful event...